wdv4758h/pypy-extradoc/blog/draft/tm.rst

 You would instead just use some event dispatcher, say from Twisted, from Stackless, or from your favorite GUI; or just write your own.
-From there, you (or someone else) would add some minimal extra code to the event dispatcher's source code.
+From there, you (or someone else) would add some minimal extra code to the event dispatcher's source code, to exploit the new transactional features offered by PyPy.
 Then you would run your program on a special version of PyPy, and get some form of automatic parallelization.
 Sounds magic, but the basic idea is simple: start handling multiple events in parallel, giving each one its own *transaction.*  More about